wireless90/ProcessInjector.NET/ProcessInjector/DllHijacking/README.md

 Let's copy our `Hook.dll` into the `VM`'s `Desktop` folder.

-> Remember, the `Desktop` folder is restricted to execute any executables.
+> Remember, the `Desktop` folder is restricted to NOT execute any executables.
 But it doesn't matter as we can bypass it using this hooking method.

 Now let's start a `netcat` session in our host and listen to port `3333` which is configured in our `hook.dll` to connect.